damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

     - packaged.iso
 ```

 Wow, it looks like we have just created a pipeline!
-We have three sequential stages, but jobs `package:gz` and `package:iso`, inside the `package` stage, are running in parallel:
+We have three sequential stages, but jobs `pack-gz` and `pack-iso`, inside the `package` stage, are running in parallel:

 ![](/images/blogimages/ci-logic/pipeline.png)